Duckweed | Lemna minor or Spirodela polyrhiza

 Tint Tolerance: All (floating plants thrive in all tint conditions)

-Origin: Eastern North America to Northern South America
+Origin: North America to Northern South America

 All Plants may contain snails or snail eggs.
 We keep them in all of our tanks for the benefits they provide.
 Our blackwater aquarium plants are provided by H2OPlants in adherence to their Shipping and DOA Policies.
 Your curated selection will arrive in their packaging separate from your botanical & merch orders.

-Duckweed | Lemna minor & Spirodela polyrhiza
+Duckweed | Lemna minor or Spirodela polyrhiza

-While the aesthetic appeal of botanicals and tinted water can be quite attractive to us, the recreation of nature to emulate water conditions, feeding patterns, spawning displays, and territory building are the true benefits botanicals provide to our critters.
+While the aesthetic appeal of tinted waters can be quite attractive to us, the recreation of nature—which includes both submerged and emersed plants—is the end goal.
+Flora helps to improve water conditions, feeding patterns, spawning displays, and territory building.

-Are your products just for bettas?
+Are your plants just for bettas?

 What are Tannins?